ElsonOtake/FamilyTree/README.md

 - [Live Demo Link](https://elsonotake-familytree.onrender.com/)

-To use the administrator role, log in as admin@demo.com and use the password "password".
+To use the administrator role, log in as `admin@demo.com` and use the password `password`.

 ## Getting Started